-We promise you it’s not a novel about philosophy, but it’ll have you contemplating life’s meaning and questioning so many aspects of your existence.
-The story begins simply: two boys meet at the local pool and bond over their ancient names – which soon transforms into an inseparable relationship.
+We promise you it’s not a novel about philosophy.
+But it’ll have you contemplating life’s meaning and leave you questioning your existence.
+The story begins simply.
+It starts with two boys meeting at the local pool.
+They bond over their ancient names – which soon transforms into an inseparable relationship.

-The two Mexican-American teenagers face struggles with their ethnicity and sexuality while teaching each other literature, poetry, swimming and how to hopelessly fall in love.
-Something that will immediately strike you is how poetic the narration is and the delicacy and beauty with which each sentence is carefully chosen to tell the story.
+The two Mexican-American teenagers face struggles with their ethnicity and sexuality.
+But this is coupled with teaching each other literature, poetry, swimming and how to hopelessly fall in love.
+Something that will immediately strike you is how poetic the narration is.
+The delicacy and beauty is carried in each sentence, carefully chosen to tell the story.
 It also deals with some intense and sensitive issues of violence.
-This story of unrequited, young love will have you guessing until the very end whether the boys’ futures will have each other in it.
+This story of unrequited, young love will have you guessing until the very end.

 Detransition, Baby by Torrey Peters

-This fresh hit came out last year and was named one of the Best Books of 2021 by more than 20 renowned publications.
-Amy becomes Ames, de-transitioning to make life easier, but his loving relationship with his partner Resse, who is a trans woman herself, is broken.
-After impregnating his boss Katrina, and still hoping for love with Resse, Ames wonders if the three of them could form an unconventional family to raise the baby together.
+This fresh hit was named one of the Best Books of 2021 by more than 20 renowned publications.
+Amy becomes Ames, de-transitioning to make life easier.
+But his loving relationship with his partner Resse, who is a trans woman, is broken.
+After impregnating his boss Katrina, Ames wonders if the three of them could form an unconventional family to raise the baby together.

-It presents a complex tale of womanhood through three women, trans and cisgendered, who experience heartbreak and vulnerability in many different forms.
-This daring debut novel explores taboo, unconventional themes, making it engrossing and relatable.
+It presents a complex tale of womanhood through three women, trans and cisgendered.
+They journey through experiences of heartbreak and vulnerability in many different forms.
+This daring debut novel explores taboo themes, making it engrossing and relatable.
 If you’re in for something unique, experimentative and witty, this one’s it.

 City of Strife by Claudie Arsenault

-Set in the city of Isandor, orphan Aratheil’s home, the thrilling world involves the lives of power-hungry merchants, assassins, and noble families as he seeks a sense of belonging.
+Set in the city of Isandor, it’s home to orphan Aratheil who seeks a sense of belonging.
+The thrilling world involves the lives of power-hungry merchants, assassins, and noble families.
 This inclusive, magical universe will fulfil all your fantasy cravings!